justinmahar/react-html-props/README.md

 ...Because nobody wants to type all of that. 😁

-Using these types makes it easy to support all standard HTML props for your components.
+Using these types makes it easy to support all standard HTML props, such as `style` and `className`, in your own components.

 ### Features include: